Wii42/wingetGUI_v2/README.md

 samples, guidance on mobile development, and a full API reference.

 ## TO-DO:
-- store if app is installed/upgradeable
 - handle emails properly
 - fix to many links found in expandable text
-- smart decision if details in list or button row

 - fix sources page

-- FIX Python 3.11 page because they are stupid

-- Undeluxe, SanityCheck and MultiMon dont load -> needs fixing

-- WezTerm dose not load -> needs fixing